One important key to success is self-confidence. An important key to self-confidence is preparation!

 - State what you would like to do and why you would like to do it.
 Why did you apply for this job?

-- Pitches can be difficult exercises, look at as many Elevator tutorials on YouTube as possible to guide you.
-There are tutorials for graduates to more experienced people.
+- Pitches can be difficult exercises, look at as many Elevator tutorials on YouTube as possible to guide you (for graduates to more experienced applicants).

 - As a general rule, try to narrow down open questions.
-Is there is anything in particular they would like to know?
+Is there is anything in particular you would like to know?

 - Do not give them your life story.
 The interviewer is really asking why should we recruit you for this job?
-What can you offer us?
+What can you offer?

 - Elevator pitches are supposed to solicit a discussion, an exchange.
 From your pitch the interviewer will ask for precisions.

-- Be natural, but remember you are in an interview.
-You don’t have to share everything!
+- Be natural, but remember you don’t have to share everything!